3559 W Lawrenceville St. #600

 The restaurant is owned by Paul Yuwachit, the owner of Thai and Sushi EAV in East Atlanta.
 The poke bowls and burritos are from Poke Burri and Lifting Noodles, owned by Seven Chan and Ken Yu.
 And the empanada and boba tea bar are from Empanada House, owned by Benjamin Rad.

-All four restaurants come together at Sweet Octopus to create a one-stop shop for lovers of Asian food.
+All four restaurants come together at Sweet Octopus to create a one-stop shop for Asian food lovers.

 “Because it’s like an octopus,” Ho said about the restaurant’s name.
 “They have so many legs.
 They created this for the variety of people who come in.
 It’s not like you just get Asians.
 That’s why you have ramen, you have poke, you have empanadas, you have boba teas.”